carpentries/lesson-development-training/episodes/11-exercises.md

 ```

-For readability, you may want to try to match have final lines approximately match up
-in length to the opening lines.
+For readability, you may want to have the length of the closing lines match the opening lines.
-See in the above how the solution and challenge closing lines are similar lengths to the opening lines.
+See in the above how the challenge and the nested solution's closing lines are similar lengths to the their corresponding opening lines.
 For more information about creating exercises see the [Workbench Documentation for Exercises](https://carpentries.github.io/sandpaper-docs/episodes.html#exerciseschallenges).

 ::::::::::::::::::::::::::::::::::::::  challenge